appsquickly/XcodeEditor/README.md

 [group addFramework:frameworkDefinition toTargets:[project targets]];
 [project save];
 ```
-Setting copyToDestination to YES, will cause the framework to be first copied to the group's directory within the project.
+Setting copyToDestination to YES, will cause the framework to be first copied to the group's directory within the
+project, and subsequently linked from there.

 # Docs